salaboy/orchestrating-cloud-events/README.md

-# Orchestrating Cloud Events

-Orchestrating Cloud Events with Knative and Zeebe.
+# Orchestrating Cloud Events (with Knative and Zeebe)

-In this repository, you will find all the resources for the talk named after this repository.
+In this repository, you will find all the resources for the presentations named after this repository.
+In the reference sections you can find the links to the slides associated with those presentations.

-Source code for the example service:
+Source code for the example services:
 - [User Interface](https://github.com/salaboy/customer-waiting-room-app)
 - [Tickets Service](https://github.com/salaboy/tickets-service/)
 - [Payments Service](https://github.com/salaboy/payments-service/)